Port51/DX11-Raytracer/README.md

-# Multi-Threaded Ray Tracer and Ray Marcher
+# Multi-Threaded Ray Tracer and Volumetric Ray Marcher

 This is a personal project based on the "Ray Tracing in One Weekend" series (https://raytracing.github.io/).
+I expanded on the series to add multi-threading, ray marched volumetrics, and to show the image iterations over time.

 ## Renders:
 ![Ice scene render](DX11Raytracer/Doc/Ice-Scene-0.jpg)